 An epidemic of smallpox decimates the Indian populations in Southern California.
 By 1870, almost all Indians in the area had died.
 Dr. J.S.
 Griffin, the Los Angeles city health officer during the smallpox outbreak, is offered city land at greatly reduced prices instead of money.
 This land would later become known as East Los Angeles and even later as Lincoln Heights.
 The first permanent Protestant church in Los Angeles is built.

 Saint Vincent’s College is founded.
-It would later become Loyola University.
+It would later become Loyola Marymount University.
 Los Angeles County’s first "dry" community, Comptonville, is established.
 It is named after founder G.E.
 Compton.